-Mighty Knights is a basic self-defense course, which provides educational awareness, and crime-victim prevention tips.
+Mighty Knights is a basic self-defense course, which provides educational awareness, and crimevictim prevention tips.
 This class provides individuals with strategies, techniques, and information that may reduce their risk of exposure to violence, and introduces them to the physical aspects of self-defense.
-The virtual session is about an hour long and in person sessions are approximately two hours long.
+The sessions are about an hour long, offered multiple times per week at the Community Outreach Center in the Student Union.